BraveEberron/BraveEberron.github.io/pages/lore/history/treaty_of_thronehold.md

 ---
-title: The Last War
+title: The Treaty of Thronehold
-permalink: lastwar.html
+permalink: treaty_of_thronehold.html
 published: true
 ---